There's Someone Inside Your House (film): Plot

-The next day, Skipper holds a corn maze next to the school.
+The next day, Zach's rich father Skipper holds a corn maze next to the school.
 Darby messages Makani that Ollie has been released by his brother just as his car pulls up to the school parking lot.
-Makani runs inside to avoid him, and she bumps into Caleb, who is then stabbed by the killer for trying to hide his homosexuality.
+Makani runs inside to avoid him and she bumps into Caleb, who is then stabbed by the killer for trying to hide his homosexuality.
 The killer gives Makani the knife before Ollie and Makani's friends arrive and save Caleb.
-Makani then realizes that the killer is headed for the corn maze.
+Makani realizes that the killer is headed for the corn maze.

-At the corn maze, the killer sets fire to the maze with the football team inside, so Makani and her friends drive into the flames to help the football players escape.
-Ollie and Makani confront the killer, who kills Skipper before revealing himself to be Zach.
-He explains to Makani that he killed everyone because he wanted to expose everyone's secrets in revenge for the bullying he endured for being the rich son of Skipper, whom the town disliked for making billions by selling and buying farms.
-Zach then reveals he intends to frame Makani for his crimes, but Ollie distracts him, allowing Makani to stab Zach, mortally wounding him.
-Makani rebukes Zach's motives and denounces him for blaming and killing others for what's wrong when Zach himself is the real problem.
-Makani then kills him, saying she doesn't need to wear a mask to show Zach who he truly was.
+At the corn maze, the killer sets it on fire with the football team inside, so Makani and her friends drive into the flames to help the players escape.
+Darby and Alex help them find their way out while Ollie and Makani try to find Zach.
+They ultimately confront the killer, now wearing Skipper's face, who kills Skipper before revealing himself to be Zach.
+He explains to Makani that he killed everyone because he wanted to expose everyone's secrets in revenge for the bullying he endured after failing to hide what he says is his secret: being the rich son of Skipper, whom the town disliked for making billions by selling and buying farms.
+Zach then reveals he intends to frame Makani for his crimes, but Ollie distracts him, allowing Makani to mortally wound Zach with a stab.
+As Zach lies wounded and helpless, Makani rebukes his motives and denounces him for blaming and killing others for what's wrong when Zach himself is the real problem.
+Having exposed his actual secret of being a murderous psychopath, Makani kills him, saying she doesn't need to wear a mask to show Zach who he truly was.

 Sometime later, Makani, Ollie, and their friends celebrate graduation with everyone in the group getting into the colleges they wanted to attend.
 Makani decides to reconnect with her friend from the bonfire.